Psychotherapy in North London

-I work with people who both want to look at a particular issue over a limited number of sessions and those who want to explore themselves more deeply over a longer period of time.
+I work with people who both want to look at a particular issue over a limited time and those who want to explore themselves more deeply over a longer period..

 If you decided to see me for some sessions I would aim to support you in an exploration of your experience and life situation.
-My therapy work is informed by various approaches including mindfulness, psychodynamic theory of how our early life might have shaped us, the mind-body connection, trauma theory, and working with more subtle experience including dreams.
+My therapy work is informed by various approaches including mindfulness, psychodynamic theory about how our early life might have shaped us, the mind-body connection, trauma theory, and working with more subtle experience including dreams.

 I would hope to encourage you to come into a different relationship with yourself, in which what is difficult can be owned and gently transformed within a richer perspective of your life.

 I understand it’s important to find someone with whom you might feel comfortable working.
 I would be happy to answer any questions you might have and also offer an introductory initial session.

 I see clients day-time Monday to Friday and evenings Monday to Thursday.
 Early morning appointments are also possible.
 I also can offer sessions by skype or zoom.

 I am a professionally trained and accredited psychotherapist; please Click here for more details.
 I have also trained as an EMDR therapist (eye movement desensitisation and reprocessing) and offer this approach within my practice.
 I am a mindfulness trainer and offer one-to-one mindfulness sessions.